MSc Advanced Practice in Forensic Mental Health / Overview

 - Entry requirements

-An honours degree (minimum 2:2) or equivalent from a recognised institution and an approved and relevant professional experience, which the University accepts as qualifying the candidate for entry.
-In the case of non-UK applicants, an institution that is recognised and approved by the University and the School must award the degree.
+We require an honours degree (minimum Lower Second) or equivalent from a recognised institution and approved and relevant professional experience, which the University accepts as qualifying the candidate for entry.

-Relevant research or professional experience may be acceptable in place of an academic qualification or first degree, but enrolment will only be on the Diploma in the first instance.
+The course also provides an ideal foundation for those who may wish to prepare for PhD study.
+Relevant research or professional experience may be acceptable in place of an academic qualification, but enrolment will only be on the PGDip in the first instance.

 - Number of places/applicants

 - 20 places

 - How to apply

 Please apply via our online application form , following any instructions for completion carefully.
 All supporting documents, including the Employer Support Form (Word, 90KB), should be uploaded with the online application form.

 See the Application and selection section for full details of the supporting documents that we require.